vaishnavey/EscaPRRS/README.md

 ## This is the repository for FLEVO: Fitness Learning from Evolutionary Variants Over time
 ## Overview
-We modified original training scripts from EVE, an unsupervised generative model of mutation effect from broader evolutionary sequences to handle ESM-2 protein language model embeddings to calculate fitness landscape in viral sequences of Porcine Reproductive and Respiratory Syndrome Viral Glycoprotein GP5.
+We modified original training scripts from EVE [training script](https://github.com/OATML-Markslab/EVE/blob/master/train_VAE.py), an unsupervised generative model of mutation effect from broader evolutionary sequences to handle ESM-2 protein language model embeddings to calculate fitness landscape in viral sequences of Porcine Reproductive and Respiratory Syndrome Viral Glycoprotein GP5.

 ## Usage
 Computing FLEVO escape score is same as that of EVEscape.